rmordechay/jogson/README.md

   * [JsonArray](#JsonArray)

 ## Installation

-To install the library, use:
+Go version must be at least `1.18`.
+To install the library use:
 ```bash
 go get github.com/rmordechay/jogson
 ```